Generic selectors

 Photo by Nina Mercado

-• Maintaining good manners and a sense of pride in their culture is significant to Swiss people.
+Maintaining good manners and a sense of pride in their culture is important to Swiss people.
+They are highly aware of their environment, whether walking through a train station or properly disposing of garbage.

 3. Swiss People’s Facial Features